Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: The realizations of generic axion-photon interactions in QEMD and generalized symmetry

 The Lagrangian for the anomalous interactions between axion $a$ and photon in QEMD is given by~\cite{Sokolov:2022fvs}

 The first two dimension-five operators are CP-conserving axion interactions.
 Their couplings $g_{aAA}$ and $g_{aBB}$ are governed by the $U(1)_{\rm PQ}U(1)_{\rm E}^2$ and $U(1)_{\rm PQ}U(1)_{\rm M}^2$ anomalies, respectively.
 As $A^\mu$ and $B^\mu$ have opposite parities, the third operator is CP-violating one and its coupling $g_{aAB}$ is determined by the $U(1)_{\rm PQ}U(1)_{\rm E}U(1)_{\rm M}$ anomaly.
 The inclusion of this term accounts for the intrinsic CP violation in a dyon theory.
 It is analogous to the interaction between electromagnetic field and a scalar $\phi$ with positive parity $\phi F^{\mu\nu}F_{\mu\nu}$~\cite{Donohue:2021jbv}.
-In terms of classical electromagnetic fields, the above axion-photon Lagrangian becomes~\footnote{We use symbol ``H'' rather than ``B'' to denote magnetic field in order not to conflict with the four-potential $B^\mu$.}
+In terms of classical electromagnetic fields, the above axion-photon Lagrangian becomes~\footnote{We use symbol ``$\mathbb{B}$'' rather than ``$B$'' to denote magnetic field in order not to conflict with the four-potential $B^\mu$.
+To be consistent with it, we also use ``$\mathbb{E}$'' to denote electric field.}

+Note that the QEMD theory has an intrinsic source of CP violation.
+It is because the spectrum of dyon charges is not CP invariant with only a state $(q, g)$ and without its CP conjugate state $(-q, g)$.
+The intrinsic CP violation of high energy QEMD is transferred to the low-energy axion-photon EFT after integrating out heavy fermionic dyons with charges $(q,g)$.
+The coefficient $g_{aAB}$ is determined by the CP violating anomaly coefficient and the $g_{aAB}$ term in the Lagrangian is a CP-odd term.
+They reflect the intrinsic CP violation of QEMD.
 This is the form of interactions that we will use for the quantum calculation of $a\to \gamma$ transition rate below.
 Taking care of the above anomalies, one can calculate the coupling coefficients as

 where $e$ is the unit of electric charge, $g_0$ is the minimal magnetic charge with $g_0=2\pi/e$ in the DSZ quantization condition, and $v_{\rm PQ}$ is the $U(1)_{\rm PQ}$ symmetry breaking scale. $E(M)$ is the electric (magnetic) anomaly coefficient and $D$ is the mixed electric-magnetic CP-violating anomaly coefficient.
 They can be computed by integrating out heavy PQ-charged fermions with electric and magnetic charges.
 Ref.~\cite{Sokolov:2022fvs} performed the calculation of the anomaly coefficients by following Fujikawa's path integral method~\cite{Fujikawa:1979ay}.
 As the DSZ quantization condition indicates $g_0\gg e$, we have the scaling of the axion-photon couplings as $g_{aBB}\gg |g_{aAB}|\gg g_{aAA}$.